pardeshiamitsingh/EcoWarriers/README.md

 Please click to watch overview video [TO DO].

 <h1> Project Description </h1>
-Building an interactive unity game in order to build a village by making it rain artificially using Jet plane by showering chemicals on the clouds ro cede clouds to get the water for the villagers.
+Building an interactive unity game in order to build a village by making it rain artificially using Jet plane by showering chemicals on the clouds to seed clouds to get the water for the villagers.
 Also finding the already existing water resources in the area.
 Storing the rain water into the lake by creating aqueducts from river stream generating by raining and cleaning the water resource(lake) so that lake water can be kept clean which can be used by villagers.